cuzzlor/graphql-basics/readme.md

 _You may need to also run an `npm install` after switching branches._

-**Note: The workshop doc is only included in the master branch, so I suggest reading from the repo rather than from local files.**
+**Note: The workshop doc is only included in the master branch, so I suggest reading from the hosted repo rather than from local files.**

 ## Lessons